mialkin/docs/tools/vault.md

 ### Secret engine

-A **secret engine** is a component which store, generate, or encrypt data.
+A **secret engine** is a component that stores, generates, or encrypts data.

 Secrets engines are enabled at a [path](#path) in Vault.
 When a request comes to Vault, the router automatically routes anything with the route prefix to the secrets engine.
 In this way, each secrets engine defines its own paths and properties.
 To the user, secrets engines behave similar to a virtual filesystem, supporting operations like read, write, and delete.